 This Code is designed to deter wrongdoing and to promote:

-The Company is strongly committed to conducting its business affairs with honesty and integrity and in full compliance with all laws, rules and regulations applicable to the Company's business in the countries in which it operates.
-Each Employee must at all times respect and obey such laws, rules and regulations, including insider trading laws, and should avoid any situation that could be perceived as improper, unethical or indicate a casual attitude towards compliance with such laws, rules and regulations.
+The Company is strongly committed to conducting its business affairs with honesty and integrity and in full compliance with all laws, rules and regulations applicable to the Company's business in the countries in which it operates including applicable anti-bribery laws and insider trading laws.
+Each Employee must at all times respect and obey such laws, rules and regulations and should avoid any situation that could be perceived as improper, unethical or indicate a casual attitude towards compliance with such laws, rules and regulations.
 Although not all Employees are expected to know the details of these laws, it is important to know enough to determine when to seek advice from appropriate personnel.
 The Company provides all necessary information to its Employees to promote compliance with laws, rules and regulations, including insider-trading laws.
+With regard to anti-bribery laws, the Company provides further guidance to employees through the operation of an anti-bribery training program.

 Employees and outside consultants who have access to confidential information are not permitted to use or share that information for stock trading purposes or for any other purpose except the conduct of our business.
 All non-public information about the Company or its partners should be considered confidential information.
 To use non-public information for personal financial benefit or to "tip" others who might make an investment decision on the basis of this information is not only unethical but also illegal.
 Please see the Company's Disclosure Policy for further details on restrictions on trading and use of Company information.
 If you have any questions, please consult the Chairman of the Company's Audit Committee.